Accessing Linux Systems using SSH

 Application/port forwarding

 Most servers will allow SSH forwarding, but not by default.
 If you want to run a graphical application on a remote server and display it locally, you can do this by including either the -X or -Y options.
 The -X option provides an insecure forward, and the -Y a "secure" forward of the X protocol.
 To ensure the remote system supports it, you can log in with either of these options and run: `echo $DISPLAY` to see if you have a forwarded graphical display.
 If you get no return, the remote system does not support X11 forwarding.
+However, forwarding graphics is slow and network intensive.
+I recommend, especially for a browser, just using the remote system as a proxy.

-Access to remote systems is always easier if you are using keys.
+Access to remote systems is always easier if you are using ssh keys.
 On your local system, create a key:

 ssh-keygen -t ed25519